-- Flanders and Wallonia: EPEX Spot Belgium (day-ahead) and APX-ENDEX (month-ahead and year-ahead).
-As no peak load future prices are available for delivery on the Belgian Market, a proxy is used consisting of the adjusted average of future prices for delivery on the Dutch and French market.
-The adjustment consists of a factor representing the relation between forward baseload prices in Belgium compared to the respective forward baseload prices in France and the Netherlands. - Netherlands: EPEX Spot Netherlands (day-ahead) and APX-ENDEX (month-ahead and year-ahead). - France: EPEX Spot France (day-ahead) and EEX future prices (month and year ahead). - Germany: EPEX Spot Germany (day-ahead) and EEX future prices (month and year ahead).
+- All baseload and peak load market prices (day-ahead, month-ahead and year-ahead) are sourced from EnergyMarketPrice (www.energymarketprice.com). - For Flanders and Wallonia, as no peak load future prices are available for delivery on the Belgian market, a proxy is used consisting of the adjusted average of future prices for delivery on the Dutch and French market.
+The adjustment consists of a factor representing the relation between forward baseload prices in Belgium compared to the respective forward baseload prices in France and the Netherlands.

-Benchmarking study electricity Deloitte Belgium
+Deloitte Belgium Benchmarking study electricity